 This JTX treadmill has been reduced from £999 to £859!
 It's got all the features you'd expect - pre-programmed workouts, an easy-to-read display and a foldable deck, as well as a top speed of 18 km/h, which works out to be a 5:22min/mile pace.

 If you can afford it and you've got the space, this folding gym treadmill is a great piece of kit.
 It's got a maximum incline of 15% and a top speed of 20 km/h, which is a 4:50 minute mile pace.
 It's also currently in the sale!

 Best for: Runners looking for an easy-to-assemble option from Amazon

 This Amazon treadmill has no incline options, but if you're looking for a basic option to clock some miles up indoors, this one has a top speed of 12 km/h, which is an 8:02 minute/mile pace.

 Running on a treadmill – the tools to help

 Of course, the treadmill doesn't really compare to miles outside, but if you are taking your training indoors, there's a few tools that can help.

-- Building a workout – One of the main reasons so many runners dread indoor sessions is boredom.
-If logging your long run staring at the clock counting down is enough to put you off treadmills forever, why not try one of our treadmill workouts?
+Building a workout – One of the main reasons many runners dread indoor sessions is boredom.
+If logging your long run while staring at the clock is enough to put you off forever, why not try one of our treadmill workouts?